ghi-electronics/Documentation/software/tinyclr/getting-started.md

 ---
 ![Getting Started](images/getting-started-noborder.jpg)

 This page explains how to set up the TinyCLR programming environment.
-It covers device and computer setup and deployment of a "hello world" program.
+It covers device and computer setup and deployment of a "hello world" program to a SITCore device.

 > [!Tip]
 > If you're an existing user of NETMF and still want to use it in addition to TinyCLR OS, don't worry.
 TinyCLR is completely independent of NETMF and works side-by-side with no issues.